DOI-USGS/ISIS3/README.md

 skip this section.

-If you use conda to install other packages, you may run into difficulties with adding the isis conda pacakge to those environments or adding other conda pacakges to the isis environment you just created above.
+If you use conda to install other packages, you may run into difficulties with adding the isis conda package to those environments or adding other conda packages to the isis environment you just created above.
 This is because the isis conda package pins a number of requirements that may clash with other packages.